 - Proof of certification and logbook

 - Cash or credit card for soft drinks sold onboard

 - Extra snacks

-Queensland, Australia has some of the strictest scuba diving rules in the world but also the safest scuba diving record.
+Queensland, Australia, has some of the strictest scuba diving rules globally, with the safest scuba diving record.
 We are regulated by the Queensland Government Code of Practice and comply with all regulations, including medical as is the law.

 We are happy to help you with any questions you may have.
 Please contact our office on 07 4037 2700 or email us at [email protected]

 Alternatively, you may like to consult your Doctor for a Dive Medical using the Australian Standard Forms ‘AS.4005.1